Paradise Buffet at Fremont Casino 2023

-(Editor’s note: While the Fremont Casino is open, the Paradise Buffet remains closed, and not sure if it will re-open.
+(Editor’s note: The Paradise Buffet remains closed, and not sure if it will re-open.
 However we will update this article if and when plans for the buffer re-opening are announced.)

 Right smack dab in the middle of all the action in downtown Las Vegas, the Fremont Hotel & Casino is perfect for the low roller looking for an affordable option.